cibi29/Weekly-Status-Update/README.md

 ## Week 2 (In Progress)
 * Goal - Machine Translation from French to English to augment English dataset
-* Working on finding a French corpus for translation
+* Reading about -
+1. FastText - Its performance with respect to word2vec on benchmarks.
+2. Convolutional Sequence to Sequence Learning (Neural Machine Translation at Facebook)
+3. Google's Neural Machine Translation System
 * Word embeddings trained on Wikipedia using FastText were released recently by Facebook
-* FastText Word Embeddings for Arabic were trained on a corpus of
+* FastText Word Embeddings for Arabic were trained on the Arabic wikipedia corpus - vocabulary size = 610978